Baked Salmon with Bok Choy and Roasted Pepper Salsa (Atkins Diet Phase 1) | dietplan-101.com

 - Add bok choy and lemon zest to the baking dish and coat with oil, then warm the vegetable through using the oven.

-- Blend the ingredients for sauce until well blended.
+- Blend the ingredients for the sauce until well blended.

-- Serve the baked salmon with cooked vegetable and salsa sauce.
+- Serve the baked salmon with cooked vegetables and salsa sauce.